dart-lang/language/accepted/future-releases/type-modifiers/feature-specification.md

     still applies that the class being used as a mixin must be valid to do so.*

 A typedef can't be used to subvert these restrictions.
-When extending, implementing, or mixing in a typedef, we look at the library where type the typedef resolves to is defined to determine if the behavior is allowed. *Note that the library where the _typedef_ is defined does not come into play.*
+When extending, implementing, or mixing in a typedef, we look at the library where class or mixin the typedef resolves to is defined to determine if the behavior is allowed. *Note that the library where the _typedef_ is defined does not come into play.*

 ### `@reopen` lint